 Program overview

-The Master of Public Health with Specialization in Social-Ecological Systems, Sustainability and Health at Lakehead University is designed to equip students with the knowledge and skills necessary to address complex public health challenges.
-This program emphasizes the interconnections between social, ecological, and health systems, preparing graduates to promote sustainability and health in diverse communities.
-Students can choose to complete the program through Distance Education or attend classes on-campus, providing flexibility to accommodate various learning preferences.
+The Master of Public Health with Specialization in Social-Ecological Systems, Sustainability and Health at Lakehead University is designed to equip students with the knowledge and skills necessary to address complex health issues through a social-ecological lens.
+This program emphasizes the interconnectedness of health, environment, and sustainability, preparing graduates to tackle public health challenges in diverse settings.
+Students can choose to complete the program through Distance Education or attend classes on-campus, offering flexibility to accommodate various lifestyles and commitments.

 The Master of Public Health program with a specialization in Social-Ecological Systems, Sustainability and Health has a structured approach to learning, ensuring that students gain comprehensive knowledge in public health.
 The program can be completed in the following formats:

-• Flexible full-time program - Students can complete the program at a distance within 12 terms (4 years).
+- Flexible full-time program - Designed for those who prefer to study at a distance, students can complete the program within 12 terms (4 years).

 All students are required to complete a total of 6 full-course equivalents (FCEs), which include:

-This structure ensures that students not only learn theoretical concepts but also gain practical experience through the practicum component, which is essential for their professional development.
+This structure ensures that students not only learn theoretical concepts but also gain practical experience in the field.

 Featured Experiences

-• Practicum Component: A 400-hour practicum allows students to apply their knowledge in real-world settings, enhancing their practical skills.
+- Practicum Component: A 400-hour practicum allows students to apply their knowledge in real-world settings, gaining valuable hands-on experience.

-• Interdisciplinary Approach: The curriculum integrates various disciplines, promoting a holistic understanding of public health issues.
+- Interdisciplinary Approach: The program integrates various disciplines, promoting a holistic understanding of public health issues.

-• Specialization Recognition: The specialization will be noted on the transcript, highlighting the focus on social-ecological systems and sustainability.
+- Specialization Recognition: The specialization will be noted on the transcript, highlighting the focused area of study.

 Career Options